hth313/OS4/doc/semimerged.rst

    12 ...        ; not a single letter text literal

 Such instruction costs two bytes (the XROM itself without any postfix operand).
-It executes as a single shift as shown.
 As it is a single instruction, it also works well following a test instruction.

 If you enter the ``SL 01`` instruction, it takes advantage of the default and does not store a postfix byte in program memory.